Title

 The Magna Carta for Scientists, Engineers, Researchers, and Other Science and Technology Personnel in Government establishes a comprehensive set of benefits and provisions to support and promote the field of science and technology in the Philippines, including per diem, housing allowance, health insurance, scholarships, and consultancy opportunities.

-The State recognizes science and technology as essential for national development and progress.
-It commits to human resources development in science and technology to sustain mastery in this field through scholarships, improving education quality, popularization of science, culture, and incentives.
+The State recognizes science and technology as essential to national development and progress, and adopts a policy to provide human resources development programs in science and technology to maintain a reservoir of talent and manpower to sustain national science and technology mastery.

-S&T Personnel include S&T managers, supervisors, and planners; members of the Scientific Career System; scientists, engineers, researchers; as well as DOST technicians and related personnel engaged in scientific and technological activities.
+S&T personnel include S&T managers, supervisors, and planners; members of the Scientific Career System; scientists, engineers and researchers; and DOST technicians and DOST S&T-related personnel.

 Analyze Cases Smarter, Faster